softwaresecured/ossp/README.md

 ##What are the differences between users, contributors, and owners?

 When you vote, you have to specify your relationship to the project.
 Do you contribute to the project, are you the project lead (or one of the project leads), or are you a user of the project?
 When a project has more users, that tells us there is a greater need for security in that project.
-When a project has more contributors, we know that there are people ready to fix the issues we come up with.
+When a project has more contributors, we know that there are people ready to fix the issues we find.
 Finally, owners’ engagement tells us that the project leadership is on board.